itsukiogami/injectStar/README.md

 5. Create a catalog of output data.
   - The catalog should be created for objects with 'extendedness==0' and 'flux>0'.
   - In science catalogs, flags such as 'detect_isPrimary', 'base_PixelFlags_flag_edge', and 'base_PixelFlags_flag_offimage' must be set to 'True', but 'injectStar.py' does not handle these flags.
 (Actually, it is necessary to do so).
 Therefore, do not use these flags.
-  - When building the catalog, also include `tract` information.
+  - When building the catalog, we recommend to include `tract` information.
 This is necessary for cross-matching input and output data.
 This process is not a problem when creating a catalog for each tract, individually.
   - The flag for artificial stars ("FAKE" flag) corresponds `to base_PixelFlags_flag_fake` and `base_PixelFlags_flag_fakeCenter`.
-    - `base_PixelFlags_flag_fake`: Flag set to `True` if the footprint of the object is near the pixel that sets the "FAKE" flag.
+    - `base_PixelFlags_flag_fake`: Flag set to `True` if the footprint of the object is located on/around the pixel that sets the "FAKE" flag.
-    - `base_PixelFlags_flag_fakeCenter`: Flag set to `True` if the center of the object is near the pixel that sets the "FAKE" flag.
+    - `base_PixelFlags_flag_fakeCenter`: Flag set to `True` if the center of the object is located on the pixel that sets the "FAKE" flag.
     - Currently, it is recommended to use `base_PixelFlags_flag_fakeCenter`.

 6. Create a catalog for input data.